redhat-developer/lsp4ij/docs/DeveloperGuide.md

             label="My Language Server"
             factoryClass="my.language.server.MyLanguageServerFactory">
         <description><![CDATA[
-        Some description written in HTML to display it in LSP consoles and Language Servers settings.
+        Some description written in HTML to display it in the LSP consoles view and Language Servers settings.
         ]]>
         </description>
     </server>